-Happiness is encompassed in gratitude.
+Gratitude encompasse greater happiness .
 Being grateful therefore has the enormous capacity to make us happy.
 In another turn of events, is it then possible that happiness can be detached from gratitude?
-To an extent, it is possible and this is because it is very much convenient to be grateful to God when things seems to go well with us and slightly difficult to be grateful when situations around us seem to be moving in the opposite direction of what we want.
+To an extent, it is possible and this is because it is very much convenient to be grateful to God, when things seem to go well with us and slightly difficult to be grateful when situations around us seem to be moving in the opposite direction of what we want.

 Gratitude is a thing of the heart while happiness is an emotion.
-Being grateful can create feelings of happiness.
+Gratitude is the key to happiness.
 An example from the book of Acts 16 that recounts the story of Paul and Silas shows them singing and praising the lord (an act of gratitude to God) in prison.
 The situation they were in I want to believe would not have necessarily made them happy.

-- We should consciously make it a habit to be grateful for the little things.
-Most of us take what we consider little things the lord does for granted probably because they are not “big deals”.
-We should always be grateful for waking up, having shelter, walking about and being able to breathe because they are not little things.
+We should consciously make it a habit to be grateful for the little things.
+Most of us take what we consider little things the Lord does for granted probably because they are not “big deals”.
+We should always be grateful for waking up, having shelter, walking about, and being able to breathe because they are not little things.
 Gratitude happiness is a deeper sensation from the bottom of the heart that leads to a happy emotion that is reflected in our outside self.
 It is the result of gratitude that leads to happiness.
 Finding greater happiness such as doing things you love or finding purpose in life can emerge from gratitude happiness.